-There can be no inevitability about any supposed correlation between inequality and development.
-Countries that pursue broad-based access to infrastructure and resources, such as health services and education, will in all likelihood find that economic growth is distributed relatively equally among its citizens.
-Countries that neglect these features will fare otherwise.
-That said, we must entertain the possibility that economic development is an uneven process: some sector takes off initially, thus enriching its inhabitants; later the others slowly catch up.
+Indeed there can be no inevitability about any supposed correlation between inequality and development.
+Countries that pursue policies of broad-based access to infrastructure and resources, such as health services and education, will in all likelihood find that economic growth is distributed relatively equally among the various groups in society.
+Countries that neglect these features will show a greater tendency toward inequality.
+The only possibility that we plant here is that economic development is an uneven process: some sector takes off initially, thus enriching its inhabitants, only to find later that everyone else slowly catches up.
 That might generate an inverted-U in inequality, not just once (as in the the agriculture-industry transition that interested Kuznets), but several times in history.